vlshields/Eclipse/README.md

 idea of the structure.

 ## Acknowledgements
-- Eclipse is built using the Lua framework "Love2d".
+- Eclipse is built using [Love2d](https://love2d.org/).
-- Graphical assets were created using Canva and Aseprite.
+- Graphical assets were created using Canva and [Aseprite](https://www.aseprite.org/).
 The grid is rendered by Love2d's graphics api.
-- Audio assets were all created with the ChucK programming language
+- Audio assets were all created with the [ChucK programming language](https://chuck.stanford.edu/)